C23-PS404-Huze-Bangkit/machine-learning/README.md

 # Roadmap
 1. We manually check each and every existing race data because the dataset obtained from Kaggle is still messy.
 For instance, it includes images of humans, newspapers, or logos that were not properly labeled by the dataset creator.
 Here is the link to the cleaned dataset: Data Cleaning and Preprocessing.
 The dataset consists of 10 dog classes and 10 cat classes, or alternatively, 20 dog classes and 20 cat classes.
+Dataset finally used [Dataset_fix.zip](https://drive.google.com/file/d/1d8Qx8mEAuuPN1ypVCya7Q_eVWEZTAdfC/view?usp=share_link)
 2. After that we try to make a model and we are looking for models with which architecture has the highest level of accuracy both on the training, validation and testing sides.
 3. The model that has been trained and evaluated the results will be stored in HDF5 or H5 format and the format will be converted into tflite format.
 4. We chose Xception as the base model and added a CNN layer to the last layer of its architecture.
-This decision was based on its high accuracy on the testing data, with the training model achieving an accuracy of 0.8510 and the validation accuracy reaching 0.8400.
+This decision was based on accuracy on the testing data reaching 0.842 (84.2%), with the training model achieving an accuracy of 0.8510 (85.1%) and the validation accuracy reaching 0.8400 (84%).
 Compared to models such as just CNN, MobileNet_v2, InceptionV3, and ResNet, this model demonstrated superior performance.
   * [Notebook Xception](https://github.com/C23-PS404-Huze-Bangkit/machine-learning/blob/main/Xception-datasetfix.ipynb)
   * [Model Results in H5 and tflite formats](https://drive.google.com/drive/folders/1vQEcVZ4Yh1R-K-twZ9bH-J_mYdZwHGF9?usp=sharing)